JustJoostNL/LoadAllWorlds/README.md

 Please download the phar file from [poggit](https://poggit.pmmp.io/p/loadallworlds/), not from GitHub, only poggit includes the autoupdater, otherwise you will get an error!!

-If you only use 1 world, this plugin is not necessary
+If you only use 1 world, this plugin is not necessary.

 # ToDo